-Ethnobotany is the study of the relationship between plants and human culture.
-In this class we will learn about the relationships between people and plants with a focus on the traditional plant knowledge of Indigenous Peoples and how this knowledge is shaped by cultural perceptions.
-We will cover basic plant taxonomy and classification and the Western scientific approach versus.
-Traditional Ecological Knowledge.
-Additional topics include (but are not limited to): biodiversity and ethnoecology, kincentric ecology, traditional land and plant resource management, plant uses (as fibres, pigments, medicines and in technology), ‘keeping it living’ sustainable plant management practices, plants as food, changing diets and the nutrition transition.
+Broadly speaking, Ethnobotany is the study of the relationship between plants and human cultures.
+In this BMSC class we will learn about these complex and often fascinating relationships, with a focus on the traditional plant knowledge (including seaweeds!) and management practices of both European and coastal British Columbia Indigenous Peoples.
+This course covers subjects such as (but not limited to): biodiversity and ethnoecology, basic plant taxonomy/classification, kincentric ecology, traditional land and plant resource management, plant uses (as fibres, pigments, medicines and in technology), ‘keeping it living’ sustainable plant management practices, plants as food, changing diets and the nutrition transition.

-Learning will be accomplished through academic readings, class lectures and discussions, a major class project, and a broad range of practical/experiential exercises such as making a traditional pit cook and cordage from native plant materials.
-Students will also participate in a 2-night ethnobotany survival camp where the class will meet many of its needs (food and beverages, first aid and medicine, and technology such as shelter) from the surrounding landscape.
-A special effort will be made to teach students about traditional uses for important BC native plants.
+Learning will be accomplished through academic readings, class lectures and discussions, a major class project, and a broad range of practical/experiential exercises such as making a traditional pit cook and cordage from native plant materials, and dying with native plants.
+Students will also participate in a 2-night ethnobotany survival camp where the class will meet many of its needs (some food and beverages, first aid and medicine, and technology such as shelter) from the surrounding landscape.
+A special effort will be made to teach students not only about traditional uses for important BC native plants, but how these species were historically cared for and encouraged.
 A focus of your learning will be a local ethnobotany service project, TBA.
-Previous projects have included rebuilding the community garden at Anacla, working with the Bamfield school children, and researching local medicinal plants.
+Previous projects have included rebuilding the community food garden at Anacla, working cooperatively with the Bamfield school children to research uses and stewardship practices of local medicinal and food plants.
 Powerpoint presentations, plant samples, forest and foreshore walks and a project will be used to facilitate this learning.
 This is a fascinating, fun and delicious class!

 Research Skills: Students will develop strong critical analysis and writing skills through course lectures, a project and a term paper report.
 Practical, hands-on experience with traditional fibre materials such as stinging nettle, cedar and willow as well as native berries and other foods and medicines will be an important focus of this class.
 Students will learn to identify common native plants through field outings.